patrikzudel/PatrikZeros-ChatGPT-API-UI/README.md

 - Token / cost saving features:
   - Send message without history.
     - When you are asking a sequence of unrelated questions, don't bother sending the whole history!
   - Summarize the chat, useful if you have a message over the 4k token limit but you want to keep the context.
+- More features for jailbreaking
+  - Ability to fake a "Assistant" message
+  - More below
 - Ability to set a default system message.
   - This sets the role of the assistant, and provides it additional information
     - Example uses: